TheGeekOnSkates/breakaway-basic/README.md

 ## To future 1.x releases

-* Add GNU Readline - maybe make it an optional thing for portability
 * Aliases.
 Why reinvent PRINT when "echo" is so darn close? :)
+* Commands like LOAD, SAVE and INCLUDE
+* Add an auto-run file.
+	**NOTE:** This one is kinda huge.
+Cuz even though version 1.0 is not yet out of alpha, I'm already liking it a lot more than Gforth as my daily driver shell.
+This is a feat in and of itself cuz I love Forth!
+But a huge part of that is I can't have it auto-include the zillions of words I wrote for it.
+So once I can INCLUDE files, having it automatically include i.e. /home/geek/breakaway.bas or something like that would be suuuuuper nice!
+* Add a way to customize the prompt.
+As a sometimes screen-reader user and a Commodore fanatic, "READY.\n" works for me.
+But some people might prefer "Ok" like on the TRS-80 Model 100, or "]" like on the Apple ][, or > like in Bash or whatever.
 * Commands to make ASCII art easier (set colors, move the cursor, etc.)
-	Idea: These can be aliases; i.e. ALIAS RED_TEXT = printf "\e[31m"
+	**IDEA:**: These can be aliases; i.e. ALIAS RED_TEXT = printf "\e[31m"
 * Maybe a way to get a single key (might require ncurses, might not).
-* Commands like LOAD, SAVE and INCLUDE
-* For-loops
+* Add GNU Readline - maybe make it an optional thing for portability
 * Variables, math and INPUT.
 * IF I can get variables working, make my IF like IF in "real" BASICs.
 This would be a huge step towards version 2.0...